What's coming up...

 Join world-famous neuropsychopharmacologist Prof. David Nutt of the Centre for Psychedelic Research at Imperial College London for an evening of conversation about the cutting edge frontiers of psychedelic therapy.

 Philosopher Kathleen Stock has become one of Britain’s most radical voices of reason, celebrated for her incisive cultural theory.
-Join her for an evening of conversation about the Western crisis of meaning and how to read the myths we tell ourselves.
+She joined us for an evening of conversation about the Western crisis of meaning and how to read the myths we tell ourselves.

 TikTok-obsessed and swept up in the gender wars, a generation of girls is struggling with mental illness.
 To explore why, join author Hadley Freeman and journalist Sarah Ditum in conversation with Sally Chatterton.